 - The gardens are located on City of Calgary and Calgary Board of Education land.
 While you are entitled to garden at these sites, other park and school ground users are permitted to walk through and enjoy the garden space.
 All park use by-laws are applicable.

 - You are responsible for your own and your guests safety at all times while on the garden site.
 Ensure that your conduct at all community garden locations is safe, responsible and respectful to other garden users, to all other park users and to the land owner and their staff.

-- Garden plots must be planted by June 15.
-Plots not planted by that date will be considered abandoned and the garden plot will be reassigned.
+- Garden beds must be planted by June 15.
+Garden beds not planted by that date will be considered abandoned and the garden bed will be reassigned.
 Fees will not be refunded.
-In addition, you may not be permitted to renew your plot the following year.
-Please notify your garden leader when you have planted your plot.
+In addition, you may not be permitted to renew your garden bed the following year.
+Please notify your garden leader when you have planted your garden bed.